-- Do not use a title page unless requested by your instructor.
+- Do not use a title page unless requested to do so by your instructor.

 - Create a running header with your last name and the page number in the upper right-hand corner, 1” from the top and aligned with the right margin.
 Number all pages consecutively.

-- List your name, the instructor’s name and title, the course name and section, and the due date in the heading on the top left of the first page.
+- List your name, the instructor’s name and title, the course name and section, and the assignment’s due date in the heading on the top left of the first page.
 (Notice the date is written day, month, year without commas.)

 - Center the essay title below the heading.
 Follow the rules on capitalization in Ch.
 3.2.
 Do not increase font size, use bold, or underline.